Northern Alliance: Ahmad Shah Massoud

-Post 9/11
+Post-9/11

 After the September 11 attacks in the United States in 2001, the United Front succeeded in retaking Kabul from the Taliban with air support from US-led forces during Operation Enduring Freedom.
 Despite fears of a return to the chaos similar to that of the 1992–1996 civil war, all the Afghan leaders met in Germany to create a new government.
 Hamid Karzai was chosen to lead the country and most key positions were given to Tajik members of the Northern Alliance.
 This created a major international issue.
 While Pakistan has always favored Afghanistan's major ethnic group, the Pashtun, India saw an opportunity for increasing its regional power by jumping on board with the support of the Northern Alliance in the early days of the war.
-With both nations seeking to increase or maintain their regional power through opposing factions on the ground, the conflict in Afghanistan has increasingly been seen by observers as a proxy-war between these powers.
+With both nations seeking to increase or maintain their regional power through opposing factions on the ground, observers came to view the conflict in Afghanistan as a proxy-war between the two state powers.

-From 2002 to 2004 Afghanistan witnessed relative calm.
-By 2006, however, with the support of Pakistan, a Taliban insurgency was increasingly gaining strength.
-In 2010, Afghan President Karzai decided that the only way to end the Taliban insurgency is to call for peace.
+From 2002 to 2004, war activity in Afghanistan was relatively calm.
+By 2006, however, with the support of Pakistan and Iran, a Taliban insurgency gained increasing strength.
+In 2010, Afghan President Karzai decided that the only way to end the Taliban insurgency was to call for peace.
 This process became accepted and supported by all international partners of Afghanistan, except by several key figures of the Northern Alliance such as Abdullah Abdullah, Ahmad Zia Massoud, Mohammad Mohaqiq, and others.
-The opposition, by then splintered into several parties, warned that Karzai's appeasement policy could come at the cost of Afghanistan's political and economic development, and the progress made in areas such as education and women's rights.
-As the opposition leaders were excluded from secret talks with the Taliban by NATO and the Karzai administration and Karzai's political rhetoric was increasingly adjusted to Taliban demands, United Front leaders, in late 2011, regrouped to oppose a return of the Taliban to Afghanistan.
+The opposition, by then splintered into several parties, warned that Karzai's appeasement policy could come at the cost of Afghanistan's political and economic development, including the progress made in areas such as education and women's rights.
+Because NATO excluded the Karzai administration and the opposition leaders were excluded from secret talks with the Taliban, Karzai's political rhetoric was increasingly adjusted to Taliban demands, United Front leaders, and in late 2011, regrouped to oppose a return of the Taliban to Afghanistan.